 Gibson Dunn & Crutcher is one of the go-to law firms for giant American companies.
-The firm’s client base features some of the most notable US companies including Apple, Facebook, Walmart, NBC Universal, Intel and Kraft.
-This impressive pedigree has served Gibson Dunn well: it has an unbroken streak of 22 years of growth.
-The recent financial results are no different.
-The firm’s latest revenue stands at $1.64 billion (£1.27 billion).
+The firm’s client base features some of the most notable US businesses including Apple, Meta (formerly Facebook), Intel, Kraft, NBCUniversal and Walmart.
+This impressive pedigree has served Gibson Dunn well: it has an unbroken streak of 27 years of growth.

-The firm has only been taking London trainees since 2015.
+The firm has been taking London trainees since 2015.
 The programme has been a success, one of the main selling points being the small size.
-Unlike trainees at other City firms which work on with similarly big cases, trainees at Gibson Dunn have a greater opportunity to get involved with those matters due to the small intake.
-The trainee intake has been increased up to eight for the 2020 commencement date.
+Unlike trainees at other City firms which work on similarly big cases, trainees at Gibson Dunn have a greater opportunity to get involved with those matters due to its small intake of just nine.

 But the training is not particularly structured.
 Trainees rotate around four six-month seats with the opportunity to spend time in corporate, finance, dispute resolution, employment, tax, competition and funds teams.
 Those who get a chance to be involved in litigation may meet a rather notable partner: Charlie Falconer KC, ex-Lord Chancellor and first Secretary of State for Justice under the Blair government.